L1 • Ep 15

 • Category: WSET Level 1 Theory

-• Key Insight: Answer: B. Yeast and Sugar Explanation: Alcoholic fermentation is the chemical process in which yea...
+• Key Insight: Answer: B. Alcohol, Carbon Dioxide (CO2), and Heat Explanation: Fermentation is a chemical reaction...

 • Mastery Goal: Pass WSET with Distinction